bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns a list of elements that exist in both lists, after applying the provided function to each list element of both.
+### Returns a list of elements that exist in both lists, after applying the provided function to each list element of both

 -   Create a `set`, using `map()` to apply `fn` to each element in `b`.
 -   Use a list comprehension in combination with `fn` on `a` to only keep values contained in both lists.

 ```py
 def intersection_by(a, b, fn):